bodrick/awesome/TOPICS.md

 ## keyboards

 *   [lucassklp/Desktop.Robot](https://github.com/lucassklp/Desktop.Robot) - A library used to control your mouse and keyboard programmatically in .NET Core

-## mouse-emulation

-*   [lucassklp/Desktop.Robot](https://github.com/lucassklp/Desktop.Robot) - A library used to control your mouse and keyboard programmatically in .NET Core
-*   [symless/synergy-core](https://github.com/symless/synergy-core) - Open source core of Synergy, the keyboard and mouse sharing tool

 ## mouse-pointer